 Depending on the length of the payment plan, FTB might still file a lien

-For most balances the agent working your case will offer a payment plan over a maximum amount of months to avoid a lien.
+For most balances, the agent working your case will offer a payment plan over a maximum amount of months to avoid a lien.
 If you need to submit financial information to get a lower payment plan, they will file a tax lien.
 You can also pay more per month than they request to avoid a lien.
 Once the tax debt is paid off, the lien will be released.

 File for an FTB Offer In Compromise: Settle for less than the amount owed

 An Offer In Compromise is settling for less than you owe.
 This is the best form of California tax debt forgiveness.
 The FTB will assess if you are qualified for an OIC.
-These includes your current assets, household income and expenses, and number of dependents.
+These include your current assets, household income and expenses, and a number of dependents.
 The FTB may still file a lien while the Offer is pending.
 It does not prevent a tax lien, but if it’s accepted, the tax lien will get released once the terms of the Offer are satisfied.

 FTB Offer In Compromise is harder than it is with the IRS